zoe-gonzales/liri-bot/README.md

 ## Summary
 Liri-bot is a CLI app created in Node that takes in user input (musical artists, songs, and movie titles) and returns information about each of those inputs.

-Liri also translates to and from English for the following supported languages: Arabic, Czech, Danish, German, Spanish, Finnish, French, Hindi, Italian, Japanese, Korean, Norwegian Bokmål, Dutch, Polish, Portuguese, Russian, Swedish, Turkish, Simplified Chinese, Traditional Chinese
+Liri also translates to and from English for the following supported languages: Arabic, Czech, Danish, Dutch, Finnish, French, German, Hindi, Italian, Japanese, Korean, Norwegian Bokmal, Polish, Portuguese, Russian, Simplified Chinese, Spanish, Swedish, Traditional Chinese, Turkish

 ### Node packages used
 dotenv, axios, moment, inquirer, colors, owl-wisdom, spotify-node-api, watson-developer-cloud